HTD-Health/playbook-OUTDATED/education-budget.md

 ### Will the amount change in the future?
 Our will is to significantly increase the education budget in the future.
 If the "education budget" initiative proves to be a sound idea then increasing the amount will be a priority as the company grows.

-### Is everyone eligible for the education budget?
-The education budget applies to all the employees, regardless of the type of contract.
-Therefore no matter whether you have a B2B contract, Umowa Zlecenie or Umowa o Pracę you have an education budget.

 ### How does the education budget affect my taxes?
 The money you spent from your education budget will be taxed as your revenue so your tax base will be higher.
 The tax office (Urząd Skarbowy) will treat the amount spent as if you received extra cash revenue.